jpoehnelt/secrets-sync-action/README.md

 ### `retries`

 The number of retries to attempt when making Github calls when triggering rate limits or abuse limits.
 Defaults to 3.

+### `concurrency`

+The number of allowed concurrent calls to the set secret endpoint.
+Lower this number to avoid abuse limits.
+Defaults to 10.

 ### `dry_run`